What I’ve learned about the good, the bad, and the ugly Annuities. Part II.

 As I have mentioned in the first part of this article, annuities make the most sense for pre-retirees and retirees who want to minimize worry about bear markets in retirement: a precise stream of income no matter how markets perform.
 Annuities, in short, represent certainty in an uncertain world.

 Why does it make sense to buy the annuities a few years before retirement?
 In my case, I’ve also invested in some annuities in 2015 and has retired in 2018.
 Starting from the next year (in May 2019, after 5 years of waiting period), I will be able to begin my yearly guaranteed withdrawals.

 Why did I buy that annuity in the first place?
-The answer is simple (and this is the only one reason why annuities are still worth considerations): I wanted guaranteed income with no headache for the rest of my life.
+The answer is simple (and this is the only reason why annuities are still worth consideration): I wanted guaranteed income with no headache for the rest of my life.
 There is another effect of having annuities, more mental than financial: it provides the safety of a guaranteed income (like Social Security, to some degree).

 First of all, it depends on what kind of annuities you are willing to buy.
-Each of 5 types (see the table in the first part of the article) has different conditions and different fees.
+Each of the 5 types (see the table in the first part of the article) has different conditions and different fees.

-Second of all, it depends on what the funds are you going to use: if you are buying with non-qualified funds (regular investment account) or with qualified funds (like IRA/Roth IRA).
+Second of all, it depends on what funds are you going to use: if you are buying with non-qualified funds (regular investment account) or with qualified funds (like IRA/Roth IRA).
 I used some IRA funds, and later I found that it was another stupid move, since, for instance, the variable annuities in its core are tax-deferred already.

-Click on chart to zoom.
+Click on the chart to zoom.
 Thirdly, it depends on when you going to retire.
 As you can see, it makes sense to buy: